timlrx/tailwind-nextjs-starter-blog/data/p/setting-up-a-reverse-proxy-server-for-fixed-ip-address-on-digital-ocean.md

 ## Alternative 1: Transition from Digital Ocean App to a Digital Ocean Droplet

-The shift from a DigitalOcean App to a Droplet was primarily unappealing due to the increased complexity and maintenance time.
+The shift from a Digital Ocean App to a Droplet was primarily unappealing due to the increased complexity and maintenance time.
 With a Droplet, I would have to handle server management, security, updates, and backups.
 I would also miss the automated features such as auto-scaling, built-in CI/CD pipelines, and automatic deployments that the App platform provides.

 ### Pros / Cons of switching to a Droplet from an app platform